roll-king/blaze-turbo/README.md

-# blaze-turbo
+# Blaze Turbo

 ![](asset/logo.png)

-Blaze Turbo is a high-performance key-value database engine that serves as a multi-threaded, persistent key/value store server and client.
+Blaze Turbo(风火轮) is a high-performance key-value database engine that serves as a multi-threaded, persistent key/value store server and client.
 It utilizes synchronous networking over a custom protocol.

-This project is an implementation of the talent plan coursework.[Talent Plan](https://github.com/OneSizeFitsQuorum/talent-plan) is an open source training program initiated by PingCAP.

 ## Features